 |$500,000 – $750,000||$155,800||37%||$500,000|

 *The taxable estate is the total above the exemption of $12.06 million.

 **The rate threshold is the point at which the marginal estate tax rate goes into effect.

 Overall California Tax Picture

-California sales tax rates range from 7.35% to 10.25%.
+The California sales tax rate is 7.25% state wide with local rates going as high as 2.50%.
 This base rate is the highest of any state.
-Property taxes in California are not as burdensome, as the average rate is just 0.75% – the 15th-lowest in the nation.
+Property taxes in California are not as burdensome, as the average rate is just 0.73%.

 Estate Planning Tips

 - A financial advisor can help you plan your finances or deal with the finances of a loved one who recently died.
 SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.